-You could find your niche working on a long running stage show or well-established TV series (Casualty, Silent Witness, etc).
+You could find your niche working on a long-running stage show or well-established TV series (Casualty, Silent Witness, etc).
 Make-up artists often talk about the family feel of working with the same group of people.
 Brushstroke tutor and BTEC Qualification Manager, Paula Cahill agrees.
 A regular make-up artist on BBC1’s Eastenders, Paula loves the team spirit the programme creates.
-Without it they couldn’t work at such an adrenaline-fuelled pace and get through such a steady queue of actors!
+Without it, they couldn’t work at such an adrenaline-fuelled pace and get through such a steady queue of actors!

 A fashion show or crowd scene in a film can call for the same kind of speed and agility.
 However, your personality might suit less frantic work such as getting a lead actor ready.
-Generally you have more time, especially if wigs or prosthetics are involved.
+Generally, you have more time, especially if wigs or prosthetics are involved.

 It’s a competitive industry, so naturally, those make-up artists with the right skills and attitude do well.
 What makes a great make-up artist is a foundation of proper training behind you, whether you decide to specialise or not.
-That’s why we includes hair and wig in our syllabus so our make-up artists have a more complete set of skills.
+That’s why we include hair and wig in our syllabus so our make-up artists have a more complete set of skills.

 Make-up artists working in fashion and photography are often asked to create iconic looks.
 This can include special effects or the use of different materials – anything to help a designer achieve their vision.
-For this reason you need a good knowledge of anatomy, hairlines and face shapes.
-Being able to recreate a range of period styles is also important if you are interested in working in film and TV productions such as the The Crown and Call the Midwife.
+For this reason, you need a good knowledge of anatomy, hairlines and face shapes.
+Being able to recreate a range of period styles is also important if you are interested in working in film and TV productions such as The Crown and Call the Midwife.

 Jo Chang chose Brushstroke to help her broaden her skills.
 Already working as a make-up artist in fashion, Jo wanted to break into other areas of the industry.
 She knew the solution lay in proper training to give her both the skills and confidence she needed.

-The professionally trained make-up artist draws upon a bank of knowledge and techniques to help them fulfil their brief – however challenging that brief might be.
+The professionally trained make-up artist draws upon a bank of knowledge and techniques to help them fulfil their brief – however, challenging that brief might be.

 We can’t think of a better industry – it’s global, the UK is a major player and the opportunities are numerous.
 But such a great industry deserves well-trained make-up artists.

 So, what makes a great make-up artist?
-Good, solid training and being prepared to keep fine tuning your skills.
+Good, solid training and being prepared to keep fine-tuning your skills.
 Stay open-minded and see every opportunity as a chance to learn something new.
 You’ll meet some great people and give yourself the chance of an amazing career.